Teaching, Learning and Assessment in Tertiary Education

 Application deadline

-The closing date for applications for the September intake in July 2023.
+The closing date for applications for the September 2024 intake is 16 August 2024.

 The course runs twice a year and lasts for 11 weeks, between September and December or between January and April.